 - Rinse with a mouthwash twice a day.

 - Floss twice a day.

-- Chew sugar-free gum (No added sugar ensures less chances of cavity risk, and the increase in saliva when chewing the gum helps to fight against harmful oral bacteria).
+- Chew sugar-free gum (No added sugar ensures fewer chances of cavities, and the increase in saliva when chewing the gum helps fight against harmful oral bacteria.)

 - Contact your dentist if you face any oral-related problems such as tooth sensitivity, infection, redness of the gums, oral sores, or inflamed gums or cheeks.